Lemon 'Whip' Cake

 - Prepare a double-boiler, or a medium-sized heat-proof bowl over a pot of simmering water.

-- Place the oil/lemon mixture in the double boiler.
+- Place the oil/lemon/sugar mixture in the double boiler.
 Whisk in the eggs.
 Heat over a low flame, stirring continuously, until the curd has thickened and set (around 12-15 minutes).
 When finished remove from heat and refrigerate for at least 1 hour.